CBirkbeck/CP/test.md

 In [PR# 13250](https://github.com/leanprover-community/mathlib/pull/13250) 	we define modular forms, cusp forms and prove that they form a complex vector space.
 These are analytic functions of number theoretic interest, due to their links with geometry, representation theory and analysis.
 Most famously they are a  key ingredient in the proof of Fermat's Last Theorem.
-In this post we discuss the formalization process and the main issues that arose.
+In this post we discuss the formalization process, motivate some design choices and map out some future work.

 <!-- TEASER_END -->